department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bulleted-lists.md

 __Punctuation for bullet lists__
 - When the list is made up of fragments, don't use ending periods.
 - When the list is made up of full sentences, use ending periods.
 (Example: Each item could be a complete sentence if it stood alone, even without the intro sentence or header.)
+- When the list is made up of fragments and one bullet contains an additional sentence, use ending periods on both the fragment and the complete sentence.
+Also use ending periods on the other bulleted items in that list, even if they are fragments.
-- Don't use a period at the end of the last bullet in a series of bullets.
+- Don't use a period at the end of the last bullet in a series of fragments.

 Note: Punctuation of bullets are determined by list, not by page.
 It's OK to have a list of bullets that are fragments (that don’t use periods) on the same page as a list of bullets that are full sentences (that use periods).
 Just use the correct house style of punctuation for each type of list.
 <br />